ocielliottc/elite_orm/README.md

 This class extends `DBMember` and expects a `List<T>` as the value parameter, where T is `int`, `double`, or `String`.
 The value going to and coming from the database is a jSON string.

 #### ListDBMember
-This class extends `DBMember` and has different parameters for construction.
+This class extends `DBMember` and has parameters for construction that are different from DBMember.
 The first parameter is a function that will create an object of type T, where T is the template type and must extend `Serializable`.
 The next two parameters are the name/value pair, where value is a List<T>.
 The last, optional, parameter is a boolean that indicates if it is to be used as part of a composite primary key.
 The value going to and coming from the database is a jSON string.

 #### ObjectDBMember
-This class extends `DBMember` and has different parameters for construction.
+This class extends `DBMember` and has parameters for construction that are different from DBMember.
 The first parameter is a function that will create an object of type T, where T is the template type and must extend `Serializable`.
 The next two parameters are the name/value pair, where value is of type T.  The last, optional, parameter is a boolean that indicates if it is to be used as part of a composite primary key.
 The value going to and coming from the database is a jSON string.